Azure/java-aks-aca-dapr-workshop/docs/modules/09-bonus-assignments/02-state-store/2-deploying-to-aks.md

 {:toc}
 </details>

-In this assignment, you will deploy the Azure Cosmos DB state store to Azure Kubernetes Service (AKS).
+In this bonus assignment, you will deploy the Azure Cosmos DB state store to Azure Kubernetes Service (AKS).
 You will use the [Azure Cosmos DB state store component](https://docs.dapr.io/reference/components-reference/supported-state-stores/setup-azure-cosmosdb/) provided by Dapr.

 {: .important-title }
 > Pre-requisite